 Immediately I recognized the long, ruffled, oval leaves of horseradish (Armoracia rusticana), and I knew I needed to get a photo.
 So I pulled out my phone, stooped down, and repeated the same steps as before.

-Rising quickly, I brushed myself off and continued down the trail as the jubilant sounds of children at play resounded from nearby Gold Park.
+Rising quickly, I brushed myself off and continued down the trail as the jubilant sounds of children at play resounded nearby.

 Walking at a brisk pace, I quickly came to the western edge of Gold Park and circled it.
 As I traipsed under the canopy of bare branches, I soon reached a small bridge and crossed it.
 Then I came to the parking lot for Gold Park and tried to avoid being mobbed by hordes of small children, who once again seemed to be coming out of every nook and cranny on what felt like the first day of spring.